Noise Monitoring

 What is a noise monitoring system?

-The monitoring system, as described in ISO 1996-2, comprises a Noise Monitor and data collection center, as well as all hardware and software utilized for environmental noise monitoring.
+The monitoring system, as outlined in ISO 1996-2, includes a Noise Monitor and a data collection center, along with all the associated hardware and software required for environmental noise monitoring.

-What is the purpose of a noise monitor?
+What is the objective of a noise monitor?

 The objective of a noise monitor is to provide data regarding the level of noise in a location so that it may be compared to the established noise limits.